nathanblumenfeld/ivybaseball/README.md

 This is an ongoing project.

-Contact:
-njb93@cornell.edu
+Ideas?
+Want to help?
+Please contact me at njb93@cornell.edu.